HUisWilliam/lorentz-transform-sim-main/README.md

 # lorentz-transform-sim
 lorentz transform visualization (simple)
+The below content is also available in the html, reading it in the html is recommended.

 How to Use the Diagram
 This Lorentz Transformation Visualizer demonstrates several fundamental concepts of special relativity.
 The diagram shows a space-time grid that is transformed by varying the speed (β) parameter.
 Below you will find an explanation for each control and function.